 The best way to increase women’s participation, they say, is to instead talk about the amazing work of women leading the industry—ecosystem builders like Athena Capital founder Meltem Demirors and Boost VC director of operations Maddie Callander, technology innovators like BlockCypher founder Catheryne Nicholson and BitPesa founder Elizabeth Rossiello, and evangelists in the corporate world like Baldet and General Electric’s Maja Vujinovic.

 This philosophy informs how these women approach increasing their ranks.
 They hold all-female conferences dedicated to talking about their work while sidestepping sticky questions of how to navigate a male-dominant world.
 They profile women who are shaping the industry without directly addressing the sexism.
 “We don’t want to speak about being female,” Stark said.
-“We’re all so busy, and then we have an additional burden.”“I think it does feel like a big risk to have this conversation.”
+“We’re all so busy, and then we have an additional burden.”

 Their desire to be seen for their accomplishments, rather than their gender, is deeply valid—particularly as the #MeToo movement has forced women to confront their role in exposing toxic gender dynamics in the workplace.
 As Susan Zhou, a veteran VC based in Hong Kong, told Quartz’s Zheping Huang, the open nature of the crypto industry allows women with strong self-motivation and learning ability to take a lead.
 But this mentality also has insidious consequences.
 It suggests that the greatest obstacle to getting women involved is not a flawed system, but their own insufficient efforts.